Japan Rail Pass

 Travelling by train in Japan can be a daunting task for anyone new to the country.
 Luckily, with a Japan Rail Pass, it has become anything but.
 The JR Pass allows tourists to travel along the high-speed train service, or Shinkansen for the locals, for an unlimited time for up to 3 weeks.
 The Japan Rail Pass gives travellers incredible freedom, allowing users to travel between cities such as Hiroshima, Osaka, Tokyo and Kyoto as many times as they like for one fixed cost.

-The JR Pass is a national railcard that can only be used by non-Japan nationals.
+The JR Pass is a national railcard that can only be used by non-Japan nationals on a tourist visa.
 As a temporary visitor, you get exclusive access to the Japan Rail Pass, the Shinkansen train network is well-known for its reliability and punctuality, with delays, if any, normally being counted in seconds rather than minutes.
 With a 7-day JR Pass costing roughly the same as a return trip from Tokyo-Kyoto, passengers can save a significant amount, should you use the JR Pass on a daily basis.

 Despite the size of Japan, travelling between the regions can still be tough should you want to visit as many sites as possible.
 That’s why a Japan Rail Pass allows you the opportunity to see as much as Japan as you want, at one incredibly low price.